 The second misstep a company can make is not thinking about what the name means or insinuates in different languages and cultures.

-Whether you agree with it or not, it is important to be politically and socially mindful in order to be successful.
-Examples abound throughout the world of companies with names that have confused or offended other cultures.
+Whether you agree with it or not, it is important to be politically and socially mindful to be successful.
+Examples abound worldwide of companies with names that have confused or offended other cultures.

 A few instances of branding missteps that stand out include:

-- Mercedes-Benz, a German car company, operated in China using the name “Bensi,” which in Chinese translates to “rush to die.”
+• Mercedes-Benz, a German car company, operated in China using the name “Bensi,” which translates to “rush to die.”

 But it does not hurt to take the above creative business naming tips from the experts into consideration when you are in the initial phases of creating your company.